This Day is Special to Me

 Several years passed, many of us left the Corps to move onto the next chapter in our lives.
 Blazer decided he was going to make a career of the service, and stayed in the Corps.
 He moved from duty station to duty station, advancing in his career, including spending time as a recruiter in his home state of Oklahoma.
 While few of us stayed in touch with each other, we only heard that Blazer was still making a life in the military.

 Ton of bricks

 I don’t write this to obtain pity, or make war glamorous, but rather to share Blazer’s story and what Memorial Day means to me.
 While most people understand what this day is about, a lot of people don’t.
 Some of them think it’s just another veteran’s day.
 Sure it is – for those veterans that died while serving.
 Yes, I am having a BBQ with my family, but it is our time to remember and reflect those that have shown selfless acts of courage and paid the ultimate price so we can enjoy a nice meal in peace.
-Let’s remember Blazer’s and many others’ sacrifice today.
-This day is special to me.
+Let’s remember Blazer’s and many others’ sacrifice today and why this day is special.

 This day is special to me.
 Blazer, you left entirely too early; your life, presence, and smiles that you shared was one of the amazing joys of life by all those who knew you.
 We’ll never forget.
 Rest in peace Marine.